TonyPhipps/SIEM/Detection-Use-Cases.md

 # Data Source Description
 Describes where events should be sourced from, and the flow of delivery to the SIEM for processing.

+## Events
+Raw events and their characteristics.

 ## Component Name(s)
 The base components that provide business logic, display, and notification.

 ## Data Stream Analysis
 Pseudocode-like logic flow of how events are processed by the SIEM and presented or alerted upon.

+## Attack Simulation
+Steps to ensure the components in place display or alert as intended.